Villadelfia/dmgtris/README.md

 - ARS2: ARS from TGM3.
 - SEGA: No kicks.
 - MYCO: Like ARS1, but without I, L, J and T restrictions.
+- BARS: A mix between TI-ARS and TI-SRS.
+Uses Guideline colors.

 ### Drop Mode
 Choose how the up and down buttons act: